DANCEcollaborative/bazaar/README.md

 # Install Bazaar agent(s) on a Linux server

 ## Install the Bazaar server
+  - *Note:* Even though the server files are necessary only for running on a server, including them in a git repo makes it easy to install them on the server with just a `git clone` or `git update`.
+We keep all the files in the Bazaar repo except for the agents' .jar files, which we leave out to save space.
   - Server files are in directory [**'bazaar/bazaar_server/bazaar_server_lobby'**](https://github.com/DANCEcollaborative/bazaar/tree/master/bazaar_server/bazaar_server_lobby).
   - Set up your web server code to route URLs that include
     - '/bazaar' for HTTP protocol or '/bazsocket' for websockets to a port such as '8300'.